FAQ

 Can I provide my designs to engrave on the marker?

 Our design team has created an online customization process that will eliminate human error and ensure the memorial will look exactly how the customer has designed it.
 Due to this, we have intentionally offered pre-designed templates of proven designs that engrave beautifully onto the granite.
-We are not permitting the use of custom designs as in some cases, designs that look good on paper do not translate well onto granite when engraved.
+We are not permitting the use of custom designs, as in some cases, designs that look good on paper do not translate well onto granite when engraved.

 Unfortunately, many fonts that look good on paper do not translate well onto granite.
-Because of this, our design team has chosen two fonts that are proven to engrave beautifully onto granite.
+Because of this, our design team has chosen fonts that are proven to engrave beautifully onto granite.

 Why can't I change the font size?